trash89/brownie_with_hardhat/README.md

 Greeter deployed at 0x5FbDB2315678afecb367f032d93F642f64180aa3
 ```

-See in the terminal where hardhat network were launched :
+See in the terminal where hardhat network has been launched:

 ```bash
   Contract deployment: <UnrecognizedContract>